OllaWilk/to-do-zen-app-frontend/README.md

 ##### Individual User Accounts:

 Each user has a personalized account, ensuring a secure experience.
-Upon login, a unique token is generated and stored in cookies for 3 days.
-After the token expires, users are automatically logged out.
-The token is also removed from local storage when the user logs out manually.
+Upon login, a unique token is generated and stored on the backend, enhancing security.
+The token is valid for 3 days, after which users are automatically logged out.
+The token is also removed from the backend when the user logs out manually.

 ##### Adding Events: